Superhost

-Superhost was a character portrayed by TV personality Marty Sullivan at independent television station WUAB channel 43 in Cleveland from 1969 to 1989.
+Superhost (March 5, 1932 – February 21, 2020) was an American character portrayed by TV personality Marty Sullivan at independent television station WUAB channel 43 in Cleveland from 1969 to 1989.
 He wore a baggy suit, cape and red nose (like a clown version of Superman) to host the station's Saturday afternoon monster movie.

 Early life

 Sullivan was born on March 5, 1932, in Detroit, Michigan.
 He went to Assumption College (now University of Windsor), and served in the U.S. Navy.

 Show format

 The show would begin at noon with Supe's On!, an hour-long warm-up to the movies, with two Three Stooges shorts, and usually a Laurel and Hardy short as well.
 Superhost would appear during commercial breaks, cracking jokes, showing skits, and talking to the TV audience.

 Superhost greeted fans with his famous "Hello, dere" (pronounced "dare") and follow with sketches like "The Moronic Woman" (a parody of The Bionic Woman) "Caboose Supe" (a Boxcar Willie takeoff), and "Fat Whitman" (a spoof of Slim Whitman).
 His most famous sketch was a music video based on the popular trucker song "Convoy".
 He was also known for referring to the movies as "flicks" as in "Let's get back to da flick."

 After Supe's On, he would host an afternoon of films under the Mad Theater banner.
 Generally two films were shown, going from 1 to 4 p.m.
 The movies would be old horror films like Frankenstein or Japanese monster movies such as Godzilla.

 As the 1980s went along, with WCW Worldwide Wrestling and other more contemporary syndicated weekend programming becoming available, the show began getting trimmed down for time.
 First to the Supe's On hour (11:30 a.m. to 12:30 p.m.) plus one movie (12:30 to 2 p.m) in 1985, then in 1987, the entire show was shortened to one hour under the Supe's On! banner, with Superhost appearing during commercial breaks during one episode each of The Munsters and Batman from 11 a.m. to noon.
 From 1988 until its finale in December 1989, the show was then changed to an hour of Three Stooges shorts (with a cartoon thrown in), and Superhost appearing during commercial breaks, all under the Supe's On with the Three Stooges! banner from 11 a.m. to noon (then towards the end moved to 1 p.m. to 2 p.m.)